farazfaraz/bash-scripting-task3/README.md

 # use the project
 * Download HTTPserver.sh
 * Transform the project into an executable project : chmod +x BachupToStorage.sh
-* run the program (./HTTPserver.sh) on your terminal
+* run the program (./HTTPserver.sh) on your terminal.
 * Open another terminal and run the following commands:
 ```
 curl http://localhost:8080/index